 The enchanting natural beauty of the Columbia River Gorge and Mt.
 Hood region draws visitors from around the world.
-It’s a breathtaking swath of Oregon, where a National Scenic Area overlaps with Oregon’s highest volcanic peak, and the Hood, Sandy and Deschutes rivers rush down off the mountain’s flanks into the Columbia River.
+It’s a breathtaking swath of Oregon, where a National Scenic Area overlaps with the state’s highest volcanic peak, and the Hood, Sandy and Deschutes rivers rush down off the mountain’s flanks into the powerful Columbia River.
 The foothills of Mt.
 Hood give way to the vibrant cities and towns of Troutdale, Cascade Locks, Hood River, The Dalles, Sandy, Government Camp and others, where visitors come to hike, fish, camp and ski as well as sample the culinary delights all year-round.

 Anyone who loves this special place will want to share it with friends and family.
 This holiday season, why not delight your loved ones with a gift of the spirit of this region?